cxw620/rust-polyglot/docs/ownership.rst

 the value is moved.

 Some types are "plain data":
-They can simply be duplicated with2out problem with memcpy.
+They can simply be duplicated without problem with memcpy.
 These types are  **Copy**.
 ``Copy`` is usually implemented via ``#[derive(Copy)]``.
 Types that are ``Copy`` are copied